J-Tell/AISA-Code-Challenge/README.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview

-### The challenge

-Users should be able to:

-- View the optimal layout for the interface depending on their device's screen size
-- See hover and focus states for all interactive elements on the page
-- **Bonus**: Use the local JSON data to dynamically populate the content

 ### Screenshot